 Watering is a crucial part of callisia repens Bianca care because they could easily die with overwatering.
 Since they are semi-succulent, they require far less water than most house plants.
 However, you should never let their soil dry out completely as it could shed its inner leaves, which are responsible for the bulk of the plant.

 Thoroughly water the soil, and allow the top inch to dry out before watering again.
 The soil should be moist, but not soggy, and its container should have good drainage.
 If you live in a particularly dry climate, mist the plant once a week as they appreciate humidity.

 If the soil starts to compact and shrink away from the edges of the planter, you’ve probably gone too long between waterings.
 Take a fork or something similar and gently aerate the top layer of the soil to help loosen it up and increase air circulation.

 Speaking of soil, the Pink Lady isn’t particular, so as long as you choose a potting soil that allows for proper drainage it should grow just fine.
-I like to add peat moss into a regular into potting soil to help enhance drainage.
+I like to add coco coir or fine moss into a regular into potting soil to help enhance drainage.
 You could also add some additional perlite to your soil.
 A succulent soil mix should work well too.

 Callisia repens variegata propagation

 The callisia repens can be propagated from either cuttings, offsets, or seeds.
 Since they are very slow growers and don’t get very big, repotting is not something you have to do often, so pick a proper pot before propagating.
 (You can also propagate in a smaller container and then transfer your plant once it is established.
 I like to use Dixie cups for smaller propagations.)

 For propagating cuttings from the mother plant, use scissors to snip a stem with four to five leaves.
 Do not keep them in direct sunlight.
 Then, you can place them in a pot with well-draining soil.
 If you want your cuttings to grow more roots beforehand, leave them suspended in water for about a week.